Resource Guide: SUMMER CAMPS

 Camp Mark Seven is a lakefront recreational, educational and leadership camp in the Adirondack Mountains of Old Forge, NY.
 Diverse programs are offered for hearing, deaf and hard-of-hearing individuals of all ages.

-Held in Maine every summer!
+Held in Maine annually in October

 Contact: Nicole Dobson